masszhou/lane_detector/README.md

 * retrained the network with tusimple, culane and BDD100K, significantly extended the performance for various road types and directions. original work uses only tusimple.
 * rewrite projects
 * some detailed discussion about the original implementation.
-* make this model compatible for torch JTI compile
+* make this model compatible for torch JIT compile
 * use libtorch and container to deploy this model with 0.03-0.04 second per frame on laptop with NVidia GTX 1080

 My results: